 Air Forces are the best tool a country can have for delivering results quickly.

 Military aircraft are fast.
 A modern fighter jet can take off from a base in Quebec and be in the Arctic (at, for example, Iqaluit which is 1,700 kms away) in 2½ hours with weapons ready to fire.
-A giant C-17, loaded with soldier and supplies can fly from Trenton, ON to, say, Riga, in Latvia (6,500+ km) in a day, including a rest and refuelling stop.
+A giant C-17, loaded with soldiers and supplies can fly from Trenton, ON to, say, Riga, in Latvia (6,500+ km) in a day, including a rest and refuelling stop.

 Military aircraft are flexible: one “multi-role” aircraft cam perform two or three or four of the roles discussed below.
-One transport can be a “peacekeeper” one day, a “search and rescue” specialist the next and a disaster relief ambassador from Canada the day aster that.
+One transport can be a “peacekeeper” one day, a “search and rescue” specialist the next and a disaster relief ambassador from Canada the day after that.
 Equally a modern fighter bomber can shoot down enemy fighters in the morning and destroy enemy tanks on the ground in the afternoon.

-Military aircraft, and the bases and systems needed to operate and maintain them, are also complex and expensive and they require teams of highly trained, very skilled people to make the best use of them and get the most out of them.
+Military aircraft and the bases and systems needed to operate and maintain them are also complex and expensive and they require teams of highly trained, very skilled people to make the best use of them and get the most out of them.

 One key point: aircraft ≠ Air Force.
 Navies and Armies, including Canada’s, should have their own, organic aircraft.
-In Canada’s case the ship-borne helicopters (ancient Sea Kings, being replaced by Sikorsky CH-148 Cyclones) and their crews and maintenance people should be transferred from the RCAF to the Navy and the Army should have squadrons of transport, utility, reconnaissance and attack helicopters, too.
+In Canada’s case, the ship-borne helicopters (ancient Sea Kings, being replaced by Sikorsky CH-148 Cyclones) and their crews and maintenance people should be transferred from the RCAF to the Navy and the Army should have squadrons of transport, utility, reconnaissance and attack helicopters, too.